RaspAP/raspap-webgui/README.md

 * Password: ChangeMe

 ## Simultaneous AP and Wifi client
 RaspAP lets you easily create an AP with a Wifi client configuration (also known as managed mode).
-When in managed mode, enable the AP from the Advanced tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
+When configured as a WiFi client, enable the AP from the **Advanced** tab of **Configure hotspot** by sliding the **Wifi client AP mode** toggle.
 Save settings and start the hotspot.
 The managed mode AP is functional without restart.

 ![](https://i.imgur.com/4JkK2a5.png)